Understanding SelfDecode PGx Reports: Medication Check vs. DNAmind

 • Includes additional genes related to neurotransmitters, receptors, and side-effect susceptibility

-Why this matters: DNAmind is specialized for mental health exploration, while Medication Check (PGx) prioritizes cross-disciplinary clinical reliability.
+Why this matters: DNAmind is specialized for mental health exploration, while the Medication Check (PGx) Report prioritizes cross-disciplinary clinical reliability.

 Medication Check (PGx)